 - Providing floral and grass cutting services

-- Managing some open spaces in the Villages including the village greens
+- Managing some open spaces in the Villages including the village greens and the cricket ground

 - Providing a number of allotments in both villages